MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 To make the version-agnostic management pack the primary source of monitoring, remove version-specific management packs and then remove (or modify) the **Microsoft SQLServer overrides** management pack.

 When you import version-specific management packs after importing the version-agnostic management pack, monitoring provided by the version-agnostic management pack will not be disabled.

+For more information on how to import management packs, see [How to Import a Management Pack](https://go.microsoft.com/fwlink/?LinkId=142351).

 ## See also